 Provide two letters of recommendation from Carleton faculty who know you and your academic work well, including at least one from the History Department.

-The 2013 Edward H. (Ted) Mullin Memorial Fellowship recipient/s are shown, below.
-They were honored on Friday May 31, 2013 at a Toast by department faculty and friends (2:00 pm) in the History department lounge, and at Honors Convo (3:00 pm), in Skinner Memorial Chapel.
+The 2014 Edward H. (Ted) Mullin Memorial Fellowship recipient/s are shown above.
+They were honored at Honors Convo, Friday, May 30, 2014, in Skinner Memorial Chapel.

-Also sharing their research projects are the recipients of two other student summer fellowships:
+Also shared their research projects are the recipients of two other student summer fellowships: